 Since Stein;Gates' release the game has been adapted into a variety of other media, including a successful anime series, a manga series, an audio drama, and an upcoming printed novel.

 The Steins;Gate anime was created by White Fox in 2011 and was 24 episodes in length.
 The show was simulcasted in English on Crunchyroll and was later licensed and released by Funimation Entertainment on DVD and Blu-Ray in 2012.
 There is also an anime film currently in production that will be set after the events of the television series.

 Steins;Gate and its anime adaptation have been highly acclaimed.

-The visual novel received critical acclaim from various Japanese game reviewers, including 4Gamer, ITmedia Gamez, and particularly Famitsu, which gave it a 'game of excellence' award.
-In 2011, Steins;Gate was voted #6 in Famitsu's poll of 'most tear-inducing games' of all time.
-Square Enix producer Tomoya Asano praised the characters and scenario, which led to Steins;Gate writer Naotaka Hayashi being recruited to pen the plot and characters for Square Enix's role-playing game Bravely Default: Flying Fairy.
+The visual novel received critical praise from various Japanese game reviewers, including 4Gamer, ITmedia Gamez, and particularly Famitsu which gave Steins;Gate the "Game of Excellence" award.
+In 2011 Steins;Gate was voted #6 in Famitsu's poll of "Most Tear-Inducing Games" of all time.
+Square Enix producer Tomoya Asano praised the game's characters and scenario, which led to Steins;Gate writer Naotaka Hayashi being recruited to pen the plot to Bravely Default: Flying Fairy.

-The anime adaptation has been highly acclaimed.
-Anime News Network gave the anime series an overall A- rating, including a top A rating for the story.
-Steins;Gate has become one of the highest user-rated anime on sites like Anime News Network.
+The anime adaptation of Steins;Gate has also been well received.
+Anime News Network gave the series an overall A- rating, with top marks awarded to its story, and the show is the highest user-rated anime on the site.